Military deception: Russo-Ukrainian War

 In 2014, Russia and Ukraine went to war after Russia contested control of Ukraine's Crimea and Donbas.
 Russia employed disinformation and denial to facilitate its military activities, in addition to engaging in several deceptive activities.
 As an example, in August, Russian television news carried stories about a Russian truck convoy transporting water and baby food to Crimea.
 The international news media reported heavily on this convoy, presuming it was carrying Russian military supplies or materiel, and that they would be able to prove Russia was lying about the cargo.
 While attention was focused on this diversion, Russia's military was moving soldiers, combat equipment, and vehicles into Donbas.

 Sino-Indian border dispute

-During the 2020-2021 China–India skirmishes, China employed military deception to gain an advantage.
+During the 2020–2021 China–India skirmishes, China employed military deception to gain an advantage.
 Intending to increase its troop presence in disputed areas of Ladakh, China's military conducted training maneuvers near the areas that were the source of tension with India.
 This activity conditioned India to the presence of Chinese troops in the vicinity.
 In addition, China began construction of a nearby airbase.
 In early May, China began marching troops into several of the contested locations.
 In mid-to-late May, the Chinese military diverted trucks from the airbase construction project and used them to rapidly transport soldiers into portions of the disputed territory.
 The rapid troop movements came without warning and took India by surprise.
 As a result, China gained numerical superiority in several of Ladakh's contested areas.

+Gaza war

+During the Gaza war, Hamas employed deception to gain the element of surprise when it attacked Israel.
+These deceptive measures included a sustained effort to convince Israeli leadership that Hamas was focused on economic improvement in Gaza, not armed conflict.
+Hamas also trained and rehearsed its attacks in plain sight, allowing the Israelis to assume that these activities were merely posturing on the part of Hamas fighters.
+In addition, Hamas ramped down conflict in the Gaza Strip while increasing tensions in the West Bank; Israel moved forces from one location to the other, giving Hamas a more favorable force ratio in Gaza.
+Additional deceptive activities included acquiring and pre-positioning non-military vehicles intended for military use, among them bulldozers, paragliders, motorcycles, and small boats.
+When the attack commenced, Hamas had the advantage of catching Israel off guard, which enabled Hamas's initial success.